learn-co-curriculum/dsc-python-loops-and-functions-lab/README.md

 ### Requirements

 #### 1. Data Summary
-While reusing some code from the previous summative lab, write code to loop over all of the records in the dataset to summarize its contents, specifically in terms of overall review sentiment and the years when the reviews were written.
+While reusing some code from the previous cumulative lab, write code to loop over all of the records in the dataset to summarize its contents, specifically in terms of overall review sentiment and the years when the reviews were written.

 #### 2. Subset Sample
 Provide a sample of records that meet particular criteria.

 #### 3. Individual Review Summary
-Refactor the code from the previous summative lab so that it is contained in a function and prompts the user to select which review to summarize.
+Refactor the code from the previous cumulative lab so that it is contained in a function and prompts the user to select which review to summarize.

 ## Data Summary